fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 ### Problems with OpenVR/SteamVR overlays

-While the presence of an overlay API is a huge improvement and the APIs themselves seem fine, there are some long-standing issues in the implementation that overlay developers should be aware of:
+While a multi-process overlay API is a huge improvement and the APIs themselves seem fine, there are some long-standing issues in the implementation that overlay developers should be aware of:

 #### Use `vr::TextureType_DXGISharedHandle`